ArielRosarioJr/Bivariate-Analysis_Online-Vs.-InPerson-Classes/README.md

 Further research is needed to comprehensively understand the impact of learning modes on student outcomes, potentially expanding the scope to include different majors and courses at NotReal University.

-## Contact

-For any inquiries related to this study or the analysis, please contact the research team at NotReal University.

-This README provides a structured overview of the study's context, findings, implications, and how to navigate the repository.
-Modify it to align with your specific repository structure and content.